GOVERNANCE

 Peter Cullen (March-November 2001) then Director, CRC for Freshwater Ecology, Canberra; Wentworth Group of Scientists.

-Sue Serjeantson (1999-March 2001), then Deputy Vice Chancellor - Australian National University, Sue retired from position as Executive Secretary Australian Academy of Science in 2008.
+Sue Serjeantson (1999-March 2001), then Deputy Vice Chancellor - Australian National University.

 Peter Cullen (1997-1999), then Director, CRC for Freshwater Ecology, Canberra.